-INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective III.2 2011-2012: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION Design, launch and assess a data warehouse to ensure a single consistent source of information for reports and inquiries A diagnostic analysis that identifies areas of institutional weaknesses in data-related processes and products List of data elements to be included in the data warehouse Outcome Measure Data warehouse Outcome Measures1.
-Report of data warehouse use2.
+INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective III.2 2011-2012: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION Design, launch and assess a data warehouse to ensure a single consistent source of information for reports and inquiries Outcome Measures 1.
+A diagnostic analysis that identifies areas of institutional weaknesses in data-related processes and products 2.
+List of data elements to be included in the data warehouse Outcome Measure Data warehouse Outcome Measures 1.
+Report of data warehouse use 2.
 Assessment of data warehouse by users

 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE III.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT III.2.1.
-Contract for a diagnostic analysis to identify institutional weaknesses in data-related processes and products Director, Institutional Planning, Research and Grants • November 2012 \$5,000 Target completion date was adjusted following the arrival of the new Dean of Institutional Planning, Research and Grants.
+Contract for a diagnostic analysis to identify institutional weaknesses in data- related processes and products Director, Institutional Planning, Research and Grants November 2012 \$5,000 Target completion date was adjusted following the arrival of the new Dean of Institutional Planning, Research and Grants.
 After review of this institutional goal, the Director of Institutional Research was charged with the responsibility of implementing the data warehouse.
 Action Plan III.2.1 will be conducted by internal staff who have a better understanding of the data related challenges and weaknesses.
 A completed plan identifying the institutional data weaknesses; plan is agreed upon by the stakeholders of the institution

 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE III.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT III.2.2.
 Develop plan to build out the data warehouse to stakeholders' specifications.
 Project intended to be funded through external sources (public and private grants) designed to increase research capacity.
-Director, Institutional Planning, Research and Grants; Academic and Information Services Staff • December 2012 \$0 III.2.3.
-Identify the data elements that are to be included in the data warehouse Director, Institutional Planning, Research and Grants; internal MiraCosta College stakeholders • March 2013 \$0 III.2.3.1.
-Contract with a 3rd party vendor to create system to MiraCosta College specifications Director, Institutional Planning, Research and Grants; internal MiraCosta College stakeholders • April 2013 TBD III.2.4.
-Launch the data warehouse Director, Institutional Planning, Research and Grants • June 2013 \$0 III.2.5.
-Implement a process for documenting data warehouse use Director, Institutional Planning, Research and Grants • April 2013 \$0
+Director, Institutional Planning, Research and Grants; Academic and Information Services Staff December 2012 \$0 Consultations with community colleges with viable data warehouse/ business intelligence operations consulted.
+Presentations of possible platforms reviewed.
+Board approved access to reserves was secured to fund the creation of the data warehouse.
+III.2.3.
+Identify the data elements that are to be included in the data warehouse Director, Institutional Planning, Research and Grants; internal MiraCosta College stakeholders • March 2013 \$0 At the suggestion of successful institutions, a data warehouse team was created with members of each division and high end users of the tool.
+Program review metrics were identified as the primary driver for the DW/BI database.
+Team minutes and proposal to the EMT for the warehouse including total cost of ownership.
+Proposal to hire a DW analyst.
+III.2.3.1.
+Contract with a 3rd party vendor to create system to MiraCosta College specifications Director, Institutional Planning, Research and Grants; internal MiraCosta College stakeholders • April 2013 TBD Completed, but the data warehouse team decided to better articulate the goals of the tool before soliciting requests for proposals.
+Proposal literature; archived video presentations from the vendors III.2.4.
+Launch the data warehouse Director, Institutional Planning, Research and Grants • June 2013 \$0 In Progress.
+Securing adequate funding is a condition precedent for this action.
+Options are being considered.
+Task force minutes III.2.5.
+Implement a process for documenting data warehouse use Director, Institutional Planning, Research and Grants • April 2013 \$0 In Progress.
+Securing adequate funding is a condition precedent for this action.
+Options are being considered.
+Task force minutes